Youth Hunter Registry Program

 Youth Hunters of the Year Recognized at LOWA Conference

 Aug.
-14, 2014 -- The 2013 Louisiana Male and Female Youth Hunters of the Year (YHOY) were recognized at the 2014 Louisiana Outdoor Writers Association (LOWA) Conference in Houma on Aug.
-9.
+14, 2015 -- The 2014 Louisiana Male and Female Youth Hunters of the Year (YHOY) were recognized at the 2015 Louisiana Outdoor Writers Association (LOWA) Conference in Morgan City on Aug.
+8.

-LWF is one of the sponsors of the YHOY Program along with the South Louisiana Branch of the Quality Deer Management Association, the Louisiana Chapter of the National Wild Turkey Federation, Harrison Law LLC, the BR Chapter of Delta Waterfowl and Bowie Outfitters in Baton Rouge.
+YHOY Program sponsors include the Louisiana Wildlife Federation, the South Louisiana Branch of the Quality Deer Management Association, the Louisiana Chapter of the National Wild Turkey Federation, Harrison Law LLC, the BR Chapter of Delta Waterfowl and Bowie Outfitters in Baton Rouge.

 For more information about the Youth Hunter Registry and YHOY Program, visit LDWF’s website at http://www.wlf.state.la.us/hunting/yhrp or contact Scott Durham at 225-765-2351 or email@example.com or David Moreland at 225-978-6552 or firstname.lastname@example.org .